 TKIP also reduces the chance of replay attackers.
 TKIP expands the initialization vector (IV) to 48 bits from 24 bits, and combines this IV with the fixed key in a more cryptographically secure manner.
 Using a 48-bit IV means that any particular value of the IV can not be duplicated with a particular key.
 Thus, packets cannot be replayed.
 Guaranteeing that a particular key-IV pair is never reused also denies an attacker the ability to capture multiple packets that are identically encrypted, which would lead to the ability to extract the plain text messages.

 Further, TKIP addresses WEP’s use of a single key by all clients.
-To create a base key, TKIP uses either a pass phrase or a master key derived from the authentication process, and several other pieces of information, such as a client’s MAC address.
-This base key in turn is used with the IV to create per-packet keys.
+To create a base key, TKIP uses either a passphrase or a master key derived from the authentication process, and several other pieces of information, such as a client’s MAC address.
+This base key, in turn, is used with the IV to create per-packet keys.
 So in theory, every packet sent over WPA is encrypted by a separate and unique key.
 Providing more wireless security for your protection.

 Finally, TKIP takes on weaknesses in key deployment by creating a base key that is different for each client.
 A client provides a shared secret for authentication and various other pieces of information.
 On wireless networks secured using WEP, all clients constantly use the same key, providing a large amount of cipher text for attackers to analyze.
 This also increases the probability of reuse of the 24-bit IV, exposing encrypted messages to attackers.